Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Why You Need Both

 In short, your domain registrar is where your domain is owned and renewed, while your DNS host controls where your traffic goes.
 They work together through the nameserver delegation mechanism.
-DNScale provides secure, high-performance DNS hosting so your domain stays fast, reliable, and always available through its globally distributed network.
+DNScale provides secure, high-performance DNS hosting designed to serve your domain reliably through its globally distributed network.

 Conclusion

 Your domain registrar and DNS hosting provider work hand in hand to make your website accessible.
 Understanding the difference between them — and knowing when to separate the two — helps you build a more secure, performant, and flexible DNS infrastructure.
-By combining a reliable registrar with dedicated DNS services like those offered at DNScale, you ensure your online presence is built on a solid foundation.
+Combining a reliable registrar with dedicated DNS services like those offered at DNScale gives your online presence a stronger foundation.

 Ready to manage your DNS with confidence?